System Call & Protection

 , this system call may not succeed immediately.
 It will only succeed after process B invokes the SYS_RECV

-being process A, meaning that process B is ready to receive a message from process A. For this reason, before process B invokes the SYS_RECV
+(i.e., process B is ready to receive a message from process A).
+For this reason, before process B invokes the SYS_RECV

 system call, the SYS_SEND

-system call by process A is in status PENDING
+system call by process A would be in status PENDING

 instead of DONE